DanHerman212/precision_medicine/README.md

 7. Flatten Dataframes (Reshape from deep to wide format)<br>
 8. Merge with other tables<br>
 <br>
-I created 5 reusable functions to automate most of the work, after the columns were labeled.
+I created 5 reusable functions to automate most of the work.
 They are listed as follows:<br>

 ## List of Reusable Functions
 All functions are stored in the helper.py file in the `code` directory.<br>